fattorib/picograd/README.md

 - `grad`: `0`
 - `_backward`: A lambda function telling us how to update the gradients for `x` and `y`.

 If we call `z.backward()`, the backward method is called to compute all gradients.
-Ok, but what about the gradient of `z`?
+But what about the gradient of `z`?
 For backpropogation, the node from which backward() is called is set to have a gradient of `1`.
 Note that this means we can only use this for scalar valued functions.

 Calling `z.backward()` builds the computational graph of all parent nodes starting at `z`.
 From this graph, we go through it in reversed topologically sorted order and apply the `_backward()` function for each node.
 EXPAND